Fujifilm X-T20 vs Olympus PEN-F

 It is notable that the X-T20 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the PEN-F are recent models that feature in their makers' current product line-up.
+Both the X-T20 and the PEN-F are recent models that are part of the current product line-up.
 The X-T20 replaced the earlier Fujifilm X-T10, while the PEN-F does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 Review summary: Fujifilm X-T20 vs Olympus PEN-F

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Olympus PEN-F?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T20: